Morgantina: History

 As part of the Syracusan kingdom of Hiero II, Morgantina fell under the hegemony of Rome when Hieron became a Roman vassal in 263.
 In 214, Morgantina switched its allegiance from Rome to Carthage.
-Morgantina remained autonomous until 211, when it became the last Sicilian town to be captured by the Romans.
+Morgantina remained autonomous until 211 when it became the last Sicilian town to be captured by the Romans.
 It was given as payment by Rome to a group of Spanish mercenaries.
 In 133, Morgantina was the place where Eunus, the leader of the slave rebellion known as the First Servile War, died.
 In the Second Servile War, Morgantina was besieged and taken by slaves.
 The final mention of Morgantina comes again from Strabo, who notes that in his own time, the first century CE, the city had ceased to exist.

 A few literary sources describe Morgantina and its economy.
 Most famous of these are the references to the vitis murgentina, a strain of grape mentioned by Cato, Columella, and Pliny the Elder.
 These grapes were prized for their wine — Pliny called it "the very best among all those that come from Sicily" — and had been transplanted from Sicily to mainland Italy by the 2nd century BCE.

 Diodorus Siculus mentioned the Gorgus of Morgantina (Γοργὸς Μοργαντῖνος), surnamed Cambalus (Κάμβαλος) who was one of the chief men of wealth and authority in the city and his father who was also named Gorgus.
 Both were killed by thieves.

 Excavation history

 Early work on Serra Orlando

 The earliest excavations at Morgantina were undertaken by Luigi Pappalardo in 1884.
 He uncovered part of a necropolis, a large terracotta drain and two houses.
 One of the houses he found, the Pappalardo house, was named for him by later American excavators.

 Paolo Orsi recorded stray finds from Morgantina and excavated trial trenches in 1912.
-He located a terrace of nine steps, walls, as well as what he called 'a Roman house'.
+He located a terrace of nine steps, and walls, as well as what he called 'a Roman house'.